uttam282005/uttam282005/README.md

 👋 Hi!
-I'm Uttam raj, pursuing my bachelor's and master's of technology in **computational mathematics**.
+I'm Uttam raj, a sophomore at NIT Agartala, pursuing my bachelor's and master's of technology in **computational mathematics**.

 - I am interested in learning the fundamentals of software development.